myoung34/tilty-pi/README.md

 Grab a recent [release](https://github.com/myoung34/tilty-pi/releases)

   1. Unzip the image and install it to an sd card [like any other Raspberry Pi image](https://www.raspberrypi.org/documentation/installation/installing-images/README.md>)
-  1. .
-Configure your WiFi by editing `tiltypi-wpa-supplicant.txt` on the root of the flashed card when using it like a thumb drive
+  1. Configure your WiFi by editing `tiltypi-wpa-supplicant.txt` on the root of the flashed card when using it like a thumb drive
+  1. (Optional) Configure your configuration by editing [tilty.ini](https://github.com/myoung34/tilty-pi/blob/master/src/modules/tilty/filesystem/boot/tilty.ini)
-  1. .
-Boot the Pi from the card
-  1. .
-Log into your Pi via SSH (it is located the IP address assigned by your router), default username is "pi", default password is "raspberry".
-Run ``sudo raspi-config``.
-Once that is open:
+  1. Boot the Pi from the card.
+The default ssh username is `pi` and the default password is `raspberry`

-   1. Change the password via "Change User Password"
+**Note** It is recommended to change the ssh password via `raspi-config`.
-   1. Optionally: Change the configured timezone via "Localization Options" > "Timezone".
-   1. Optionally: Change the hostname via "Network Options" > "Hostname".

 TiltyPi will be located at `http://ipaddress:5000`